Sarmigan/aws-ticketing-system/README.md

 ```

 > [!IMPORTANT]
-> The Flask server must have a publically accessible URI.
+> The Flask server must have a publicly accessible URI.
 Consider using [ngrok](https://ngrok.com/) if hosting locally.

 ## Configure Power Automate Flows